benghaem/cavrr/README.md

 The commands have not been formalized, but at the time of writing the following commands are usable:

+* run [filename] - run the program in program memory or load and run
+* load <filename> - load a program from file
+* step [n] - step forward 1 or n instructions
+* bt [addr] - set breakpoint at current pc address or another address in program memory
+* local - display instructions in program memory near the program counter
+* set <flag> <value> - set the value of a config flag
+* dbe  - enable processor debug output
+* ppc  - print program counter
+* clear - clear the output (Terminals with ANSI support only)
 * exit - exit the program

-* dbe  - enable processor debug output
-* run  - run the program in program memory
-* step - step forward one instruction
-* local - display instructions in program memory near the program counter
+### Available Config Flags:

+* run_ignores_break - instruct the run command to ignore breakpoints (minor speed boost) [ default = 0 ]
+* no_reset_on_load - when loading a program from file do not reset the processor state [ default = 0 ]

 ## Test Suite